AppDaemon/appdaemon/DASHBOARD.md

 ## camera

-A widget to display a camera refreshing image in the dashboard
+A widget to display a refreshing camera image on the dashboard

 ### Mandatory Arguments